 510 Principles of Instructional Design.
 (3) (Online course only) Develop knowledge and skills in systematic analysis of the teaching-learning process using an instructional design approach.
 Study and application of instructional design theories and models.
 Prerequisite: Graduate standing.

 512 Instructional Development for Business and Training.
 (3) Develop knowledge and skills in using systematic processes for designing training programs for business and industry.
 Focus will be on the entire process of training/instructional analysis, design, development, implementation, and evaluation.
 Prerequisite: Graduate standing.

 515 Telecommunications and Distance Learning.
 (3) (Online course only) Examines a variety of telecommunications systems used for distance learning and the challenges surrounding their selection and application.
 Emphasis is on the effective design, development, and delivery of instructional strategies for distance learning environments.
 Prerequisite: IDT 510.

-517 Classroom Integration of the Internet and Multimedia.
-(3) (Online course only) Focuses on effectively integrating Internet technologies and multimedia into curricular material.
+517 Integration of the Internet and Multimedia in Education and Training.
+(Was Classroom Integration of the Internet and Multimedia.)
+(3) (Online course only) Focus on the integration of the Internet and multimedia into curricular material design, development, and evaluation for educational and training purposes.
 Prerequisite: IDT 504, evidence of meeting the National Educational Technology Standard for Teachers, or permission of instructor/department chair.

 522 Computers as Critical Thinking Tools.
 (3) Practice in creative ways of using computer software (such as spreadsheet, database, modeling tools and so on) in order to facilitate a learner's critical thinking in the classroom.
 Prerequisite: Permission of instructor/ department chair.